VirtualFIB/VirtualFIB/README.md

 ## Usage

-After install, when you now open Blender the [Splash Screen](https://docs.blender.org/manual/en/dev/interface/window_system/splash.html) should now one the left, under New File, have a `...` field where you can select Liftout Animator as shown below.
+After install, when you now open Blender the [Splash Screen](https://docs.blender.org/manual/en/dev/interface/window_system/splash.html) should now on the left, under New File, have a `...` field where you can select Liftout Animator as shown below.

 ![Screenshot: Splash screen](/doc_screenshots/doc_splash1.jpg?raw=true "Splash screen")